 The purpose of the id property is to enable an embedded link (§3.10.4) within a message to refer to the location.
 If no message within the current result object refers to this location via an embedded link, the id property does not need to appear.

-uri property
+fileLocation property

-With certain exceptions, a physicalLocation object SHALL contain a property named uri whose value is a string that represents the location of the file as a valid URI (§3.2).
+With certain exceptions, a physicalLocation object SHALL contain a property named fileLocation whose value is a fileLocation object (§3.2) that represents the location of the file.

 The exceptions are as follows:

-Under certain circumstances, if the physicalLocation object appears as the value of an annotatedCodeLocation.targetLocation property (§3.27.11), the uri property MAY be absent, as described in §3.27.11.
+Under certain circumstances, if the physicalLocation object appears as the value of an annotatedCodeLocation.targetLocation property (§3.27.11), the fileLocation property MAY be absent, as described in §3.27.11.

-Under certain circumstances, if the physicalLocation object appears as a member of an annotation.locations array (§3.28.3) which in turn appears as the value of an annotatedCodeLocation.annotations property (§3.27.16), the uri property MAY be absent, as described in §3.27.16.
+Under certain circumstances, if the physicalLocation object appears as a member of an annotation.locations array (§3.28.3) which in turn appears as the value of an annotatedCodeLocation.annotations property (§3.27.16), the fileLocation property MAY be absent, as described in §3.27.16.

-If the run.files property (§3.12.10) is present, the value of the uri property SHOULD be equal to the name of one of the properties on the run.files object, which provides additional information about the file specified by uri.
+If the run.files property (§3.12.10) is present, the value of the fileLocation.uri property (§3.2.1) SHOULD be equal to the name of one of the properties on the run.files object, which provides additional information about the file specified by fileLocation.

-EXAMPLE:
+EXAMPLE: In this example, the value of the property runs[0].results[0].locations[0].analysisTarget.fileLocation.uri is equal to the name of the property runs[0].files[0][file:///C:/Code/main.c].

 {